Airline data leg

 Billing address does not match cardholder address (AVS)

 Triggers if AVS reports a mismatched cardholder address.
 Address Verification System (AVS) is a security feature that verifies the billing address of the cardholder.
 It does this by comparing the billing address the shopper enters with the address on file with the card issuer.
 AVS validates the street address and ZIP/postal code of the shopper.
 AVS gives you better protection against fraud, and lower interchange fees in the United States, as you can qualify for the lowest rate.

 AVS for Visa, Mastercard, Discover and American Express is supported by Adyen in all countries, for a limited number of issuing banks.
-For payments outside Canada, the United States and United Kingdom, some configuration may be required.
-Contact our Support Team for more information.
+For payments outside Canada, the United States and the United Kingdom, some configuration may be required.
 If AVS is not supported, this risk rule is not performed.

 This risk rule is based on the issuer and may not be available for every transaction.

 You can configure how the AVS risk rule is triggered:

 - Need to match: Triggers if a request receives a Match does not occur or Unable to perform check response.